working-group-two/docs.wgtwo.com/docs/send-sms-how-to.md

 To send an SMS you will need to:
 * [Get credentials from Console](https://console.wgtwo.com/api-keys-redirect)
-* Write code that that targets a sender, receiver, and with some content
+* Write code that targets a sender, receiver, and with some content

 ## Prerequisites